Skip to Main Content

 Why is my cat limping all of a sudden?

 There are several reasons why your cat might start limping suddenly.
-It could be due to a minor injury like a sprain or a more serious condition such as a fracture.
+If you believe your cat is limping, but not in pain, you're wrong.
+Limping is a definite sign of pain in cats.
+You cat could be limping due to a minor injury like a sprain or a more serious condition such as a fracture.
 Common causes include:

 • Injury: Cats are curious and active creatures.
 They might sprain or strain their legs while playing or exploring.
 A limp can also result from a more severe injury like a broken bone.